acend/helm-basics-training/content/en/docs/06/06_environment.md

 Let us start with a new value file for the Development environment.
 Create a new file called `values-dev.yaml` and add following content to the file

 * Set the number of replicas to `1`
-* Change the Ingress configuration to match following path schema `mychart-develop-<namespace>.ocp-internal.cloudscale.puzzle.ch`
+* Change the Ingress configuration to match the following path schema `mychart-develop-<namespace>.ocp-internal.cloudscale.puzzle.ch`
-* Because we don't need any persistency for the Development environment, disable the database with `database.enabled: false`
+* Because we don't need any persistence for the Development environment, disable the database with `database.enabled: false`

 ```yaml